clinaresl/libdot/README.md

 # License #

 libdot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 libdot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with libdot.
 If not, see <http://www.gnu.org/licenses/>.

 # Author #

 Carlos Linares Lopez <carlos.linares@uc3m.es>
+Computer Science Department
+Universidad Carlos III de Madrid, Spain